k-emilija/loan-calculator/README.md

 ## Author

-- **Kerija E. Baumane**: This calculator was created by Kerija E. Baumane in 2024 for learning purposes.
+- **Kerija E. Baumane**: This calculator was created by Kerija E. Baumane for learning purposes.

 ## Acknowledgments

 This project draws inspiration from the design, typography and color scheme of the Tip Calculator App by Frontend Mentor https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX.
 The favicon used in this project is also sourced from Frontend Mentor.

 ## Notes for Developers